vasilakisfil/Introspected-REST/README.md

 it's a person, an employee, an athlete or even the types of each attribute of a resource, like a name, an email etc.
 It is a step close to have self-descriptive APIs that machines can understand and process.
-For instance, using JSON-LD as we say earlier, you can specify all attributes of a `User` resource:
+For instance, using JSON-LD as we saw earlier, we can specify all attributes of a `User` resource:

 ```json
 {